College of Medicine

 Curriculum guides stating specific degree requirements for the undergraduate majors are available through the Office of Undergraduate Programs and through our Website: https://med.fsu.edu/imsDegree/home.

 The Pre-Health Professions Advising Office

 The Florida State University College of Medicine provides academic advising and counseling to students interested in pursuing careers in the health professions.
 Currently, over 1,300 students are enrolled in this advising program.
 Many of the students who seek advising in the advising office are pre-medical students.
-However, the program is open to all pre-health students including pre-dentistry, pre-veterinary, pre-pharmacy, pre-physician assistant, and pre-optometry.
+However, the program is open to all pre-health students including pre-anesthesiology assistant, pre-chiropractic, pre-dentistry, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, pre-podiatry, pre-veterinary, and pre-genetic counseling.
 Full-time pre-health professions advisors meet regularly with these students throughout their college years, assisting with career goals, course scheduling, long-term academic planning, and professional school admission procedures.

 In addition to one-on-one advising, the advising office also sponsors programs of special interest to pre-health students.
 Programs include panel discussions with admissions representatives from various medical and professional schools and workshops on succeeding in the application process and on interviewing strategies.
 The Pre-Health Professions Advising Office also sponsors a number of student organizations (refer to 'Organizations and Societies' below).